wombleton/gitlaw-nz/acts/L/Legislature Act 1908.md

     In subsection (1) the definition ""Court of record"" was substituted, as from 11 June 1985, by section 2(1) Legislature Amendment Act 1985 (1985 No 91).

-    _Process_ includes every writ, summons, and subpoena
+    _process_ includes every writ, summons, and subpoena

     _Speaker_ includes the person for the time being acting in that capacity.

-    (2) Where any member of Parliament or any of the officers specified in [Schedule 6][299] hereto, not being in attendance on Parliament, is required by the process of any Court of record to attend thereat personally, either during any session of the General Assembly or within 10 days before the commencement thereof, as a party or witness in any civil proceeding, or as a witness in any criminal proceeding, such member or officer may apply to such Court to be exempted from attendance on such Court.
+    (2) Where any member of Parliament or any of the officers specified in [Schedule 6][33], not being in attendance on Parliament, is required by the process of any Court of record to attend thereat personally, either during any session of the General Assembly or within 10 days before the commencement thereof, as a party or witness in any civil proceeding, or as a witness in any criminal proceeding, such member or officer may apply to such Court to be exempted from attendance on such Court.

     Compare: 1866 No 73 ss 2, 3

-    In subsection (2) the words ""member of the Legislative Council or"" were consequentially repealed, as from 1 January 1951, by [section 2][301] Legislative Council Abolition Act 1950 (1950 No 3).
+    In subsection (2) the words ""member of the Legislative Council or"" were consequentially repealed, as from 1 January 1951, by [section 2][44] Legislative Council Abolition Act 1950 (1950 No 3).

 ##### 258 Exemption of members and officers bound by recognisance